-- 9.01 A Convention shall be held every four years at a time and place determined by the Board. - 9.02 No notice of a Convention need be given to a Member Congregation or to a delegate appointed by that Member Congregation.
+- 9.01 A Convention shall be held every four years at a time and place determined by the Board.
+A Convention shall be held every four years at a time and place determined by the Board.
+The Convention may, however, be postponed due to extraordinary events (acts of God, war, terrorism, government regulations, disaster, strikes, civil disorder, pandemic, etc.).
+In such a case, the Convention is to be held as soon as practicable.
+(As passed in Resolution 20.1.01, October 17, 2020 at the Special Convention). - 9.02 No notice of a Convention need be given to a Member Congregation or to a delegate appointed by that Member Congregation.
 The secretary shall publish in an official periodical published by LCC, the time and place of each quadrennial Convention at least six months in advance of the opening date of the Convention.
 Such notice shall indicate the business to be conducted at the quadrennial Convention. - 9.03 At each quadrennial Convention, the delegates shall receive a report from the president and from the Board; shall appoint auditors; shall elect a president and a vice-president, shall elect directors and members of such commissions as may be established and prescribed from time to time in the Synodical Bylaws; and shall transact such other business as may properly come before the Convention. - 9.04 The delegates at a Convention shall determine all matters relating to carrying out the ecclesiastical mission of LCC including establishing standards for the admission and continuance of Members on the roster, the manner of determining questions of principle, practice, doctrine, conscience and procedures at Conventions not otherwise provided for in these Statutory Bylaws, and such other matters as provided in the Synodical Constitution and Synodical Bylaws. - 9.05 A Convention shall have the exclusive right: - a.
 To adopt all amendments to these Statutory Bylaws, the Synodical Constitution, and the Synodical Bylaws; - b.
 To elect and to remove the president; - c.
 To authorize any relationship between LCC and organizations who wish to enter into a Memorandum of Understanding, including other church bodies, synods, or federations, or to authorize the discontinuance of any such relationship; - d.
 To approve the disposition of all or substantially all of the assets of LCC; and - e.
 To approve the dissolution of LCC. - 9.06 The delegates in attendance at a Convention shall also determine those matters applicable to LCC and to the Synod set out in the Synodical Constitution and the Synodical Bylaws.